1992–93 Philadelphia Flyers season: Regular season

 The trio of Lindros, Mark Recchi and Brent Fedyk formed the "Crazy Eights" line in Lindros' first two years in the league, the eights being the player's jersey numbers (88, 8 and 18 respectively).
 Recchi set the franchise record for points in a season with 123 (53 goals, 70 assists) and Lindros scored 41 goals in 61 games.
 Rod Brind'Amour added 86 points (37 goals, 49 assists) of his own.
 Four Flyers reached the 30-goal plateau and goaltender Tommy Soderstrom finished with five shutouts: second in the NHL only to Ed Belfour of the Chicago Blackhawks.
 The Flyers did not name a replacement captain after Rick Tocchet was traded the previous season and instead chose to go with three alternate captains.
 After struggling early the Flyers made a run at the playoffs, winning their final eight regular-season games, but came four points short of the last spot.

 The Flyers had the fewest power play opportunities during the regular season, with 399.

-On May 24, 1993, the Flyers announced that Terry Simpson was replacing Bill Dineen as head coach.